What is the Recording Notification Service?

 I own multiple homes and/or properties in several different counties; will one subscription entry in one county cover me for all counties?

-No. You must subscribe to each county individually (if available).
+No. You must subscribe to each county individually (if the service is available).

 Does this integrate with any online monitoring services (i.e. LifeLock)?